 In fulfilling its oversight responsibilities, the Committee reviewed and discussed with management and the independent auditor matters relating to the company's accounting and financial reporting processes, including the internal control over financial reporting; reviewed and discussed with management and the independent auditor the company's annual and quarterly financial statements and related disclosures in reports filed with the SEC; preapproved all audit services and permissible non-audit services performed by the company's independent auditor; reviewed and discussed with management the responsibilities and performance of the internal audit function; discussed with management policies relating to risk assessment and risk management, as well as specific financial risks; and obtained and reviewed reports concerning the company's policies and procedures for maintaining compliance with legal and regulatory requirements.
-In carrying out this responsibility, the Committee also monitors whether there is appropriate external and internal auditor focus each year on the company's IT environment and controls, which in 2021 included internal audit plan coverage of cyber audits, information security and privacy risk as common scope elements of all audits, and an annual SOC 2 assessment.
+In carrying out this responsibility, the Committee also monitors whether there is appropriate external and internal audit plan coverage of cyber audits, information security and privacy risk as common scope elements of all audits, and an annual SOC 2 assessment.